SharePoint 2013 workflow fundamentals

 Finally, there is the workflow authoring component.
 SharePoint Designer can now create and deploy both SharePoint 2010 and SharePoint 2013 workflows.
-Visual Studio 2012 not only provides a designer surface for creating declarative workflows, but it can also create apps for SharePoint and solutions that fully integrate Workflow Manager Client 1.0 functionality.
+Visual Studio 2012 not only provides a designer surface for creating declarative workflows, but it can also create SharePoint Add-ins and solutions that fully integrate Workflow Manager Client 1.0 functionality.

 Because the most significant change to SharePoint 2013 workflows is the moving of workflow processing onto external workflow hosts like Microsoft Azure, it was essential for SharePoint messages and events to connect to the workflow infrastructure in Microsoft Azure.
 In addition, it was necessary for Microsoft Azure to connect the infrastructure to customer data.
 Workflow associations (which are built on the WF concept of subscriptions) are the SharePoint infrastructure pieces that support these requirements.

 Before you can discuss workflow associations and subscriptions, you must look at the Microsoft Azure publication/subscribe service, which is sometimes referred to as pub/sub, or simply PubSub.
 PubSub is an asynchronous messaging framework.
 Message senders (publishers) do not send messages directly to message receivers (subscribers).
 Instead, messages are rendered by publishers as classes that have no knowledge of the message subscribers.
 Subscribers, then, consume published messages by identifying messages of interest, regardless of the publisher, based on subscriptions that they have created.